Alfresco/Aikau/README.md

 # Aikau

-### PLEASE NOTE: We're still in the process of setting up the Aikau project on GitHub.
-The external Aikau project has a dependency on a version of Surf that is currently publicly unavailable so the unit test framework and Maven archetype will not currently work.
-This notification will be removed when the required Surf libraries are publicly available on the Alfresco Nexus repository.
-Thank you for your patience.

 ### About Aikau
 #### What is Aikau?
 Aikau is a meta-framework of custom JavaScript widgets designed to work with Alfresco.
 It is dependant upon the Surf framework but is not dependant upon Alfresco Share application.